lime86/TravellingModule/docs/index.md

 Follow instructions
 [here](https://yarr.readthedocs.io/en/devel/scanconsole/).

-To adjust VDDA and VDDD to 1.2V, change SldoAnalogTrim and SldoDigitalTrim DACs in the chip config.
-If you still get "data not valid" errors, adjust VDDA so a value that this error disappears.
+To adjust VDDA and VDDD to 1.2V, change `SldoAnalogTrim` and `SldoDigitalTrim` DACs in the chip config.
+If you still get ```data not valid``` errors, adjust VDDA so a value that this error disappears.
 Once made sure that the module works, tune all FEs and save the results before and after tuning.